OpenCHAMI/openchami.org/content/blog/inventory-service/index.md

 ### Run in the quickstart

-This shows how to run in the [quickstart guide](https://github.com/OpenCHAMI/deployment-recipes/tree/main/quickstart)
+This shows how to run in the [legacy quickstart guide](https://github.com/OpenCHAMI/deployment-recipes/tree/main/quickstart) (deprecated - see the [OpenCHAMI Tutorial](/docs/tutorial/) for current instructions).

 Replace the `SMD Init and Server Containers` with the following